cerebral-technology/alexmill.github.io/posts/_posts/2018-03-08-fourier-spinning-circles-visualization.md

 syntax: false
 date: 2018-03-08
 ---

+I have [a colleague](http://austinrochford.com/) who describes himself as a recovering pure mathematician.
+As as someone who majored in math in college but has since gravitated toward more applied, number-crunching pursuits, I've always liked this description.
+And, despite my best intentions to stave off my cravings, this post will be a major relapse back to my old mathematical habits.

 The venerable [3Blue1Brown YouTube channel](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) came out with a [fantastic video on Fourier transforms](https://www.youtube.com/watch?v=spUNpyF58BY) a few weeks ago.
 Not long after, I came across this very cool gif of Vermeer's "Girl with